terence-lim/quant-agents/README.md

 operations as callable tools, and specialized agents for factor research, standardized reporting, and customized code writing and execution.
-It demonstrates the use of LLM capabilities to streamline and strengthen quantitative research workflows while improving auditability.
+It demonstrates the use of LLM capabilities to streamline and strengthen quantitative research workflows.

 ## Example Prompts for Using QRAFTI